Matroids over Skew Tracts: Introduction

 \section{Introduction}

-A \emph{matroid} (\cite{CR70},\cite{Wel76}) is a combinatorial object that abstracts the notion of linear independence in a vector configuration over an arbitrary field.
-An \emph{oriented matroid} (\cite{BLV78}, \cite{LV75}) is a combinatorial object that abstracts the notion of linear independence in a vector configuration over an ordered field.
-The theories of matroids and oriented matroids are major branches of combinatorics with applications in many fields of mathematics, including topology, algebra, graph theory, and geometry.
+A \emph{matroid} can be thought of as a combinatorial object that abstracts the notion of linear independence in a vector configuration over an arbitrary field.
+An \emph{oriented matroid} can be thought of as a combinatorial object that abstracts the notion of linear independence in a vector configuration over an ordered field.

-In \cite{Bak17}, Baker and Bowler introduced \emph{tracts}, which generalize fields, hyperfields in the sense of Krasner (\cite{Kra57}), partial fields in the sense of Semple and Whittle (\cite{SW96}), and fuzzy rings in the sense of Dress (\cite{Dre86}).
-They defined {\em matroids over tracts}, which is an algebraic framework simultaneously generalizing the notion of linear subspaces, matroids, oriented matroids, phased matroids, and some other ``matroids with extra structure."
+In \cite{Bak16}, Baker and Bowler established {\em matroids over hyperfields}, which is an algebraic framework simultaneously generalizing the notion of linear subspaces, matroids, oriented matroids, valuated matroids, phased matroids, and some other ``matroids with extra structure".
 It gives a strong connection between combinatorial structures and algebraic structures; it also relates to tropical geometry.

-In \cite{Pen18}, Pendavingh partially extended the theory of matroids over tracts to {\em skew hyperfields} and provided several cryptomorphic axiom systems for {\em weak matroids over skew hyperfields}.

-In this paper, we introduce \emph{skew tracts}, which generalize tracts and skew hyperfields.
-We then present a theory of matroids over skew tracts, which generalizes both the theory of matroids over tracts by Baker and Bower and the theory of weak matroids over skew hyperfields.
-We provide cryptomorphic axiom systems for such matroids in terms of circuits, quasi-Pl\"ucker coordinates and dual pairs, and establish some basic duality results.